 To become a CNA, you will most likely have to meet the following requirements:

-- Have a High School Diploma or GED - All accredited CNA training programs require either a high school diploma or GED.
-If you find a program that doesn't require one of these, it probably isn't accredited, which means it isn't approved by the state.
+- Have a High School Diploma or GED - All state-approved CNA programs require either a high school diploma or GED.
+If you find a program that doesn't require one of these, it probably isn't approved.
 Even if you complete such a program, you won't be eligible to sit for your state licensing exam.

-- Complete a Training Program - With a GED or diploma in hand, you can sign up for a CNA training program.
-Such programs typically run from three to 12 weeks, and they include classroom instruction as well as clinical training.
-You may not sit for the state licensing exam without completing an accredited, approved program, so there is no way around this requirement.
+- Complete a CNA Program - With a GED or diploma in hand, you can sign up for a CNA program.
+Such programs typically run from four to 12 weeks, and they include classroom instruction as well as clinical practice.
+You may not sit for the state licensing exam without completing an approved program, so there is no way around this requirement.

-- Complete Your Training Health Requirements - Many CNA training programs require prospective students to meet certain health requirements.
+- Complete Your Educational Health Requirements - Many CNA programs require prospective students to meet certain health requirements.
 For example, you may have to undergo tuberculosis screening.
 You may also need to provide your immunization records and catch up on any you haven't received.
-Until you do, you may not be allowed to participate in your CNA training program.
+Until you do, you may not be allowed to participate in your CNA program.

 When compared with becoming an RN, becoming a CNA is fairly easy.
 Still, there are quite a few requirements to meet, and it pays to know what they are before you begin.
 Once you have the requirements listed above out of the way, you will receive your CNA license and will be eligible to apply for jobs as a Certified Nursing Assistant.
 Incredibly, you may be able to start in just a few months, so start completing your CNA requirements today.